3rfaan/cses/src/gray_code.md

 ## Gray Code Conversion for each Power of $n$

 As stated in the assessment we have to print $2^n$ lines of Gray code, where $n$ is the input given.
 So for example $n = 2$, we have to print out $2^2 = 4$ lines of Gray code.
-We can achieve this by iterating through a range from $0, 1, ..., n$, where we convert each integer of the range in each iteration to Gray code directly.
+We can achieve this by iterating through a range from $0, 1, ..., 2^n$, where we convert each integer of the range in each iteration to Gray code directly.

 ## Code